Yorkshire Building Society bereavement: 0345 166 9229, open Saturdays too

 The documents required depend on the total balance held in sole accounts.
 YBS uses two different forms depending on that balance.

 Death certificate – A copy is accepted.
 You do not need to send the original.
-If you are notifying in branch, staff can take a copy and return the original to you on the spot.
+If you notify in branch, staff can take a copy and return the original to you immediately.

 The Declaration and Indemnity form – For estates below the £50,000 threshold, YBS uses this form instead of requiring probate.
 All personal representatives need to sign it.
 YBS will send you the form once they have registered the death.